 Write to Jim McGill

-Congregations: Give to D506718 for Jim McGill’s sending and support
+Congregations: Give to D500115 in honor of Jim McGill’s ministry

 Churches are asked to send donations through your congregation’s normal receiving site (this is usually your presbytery)

 Before leaving for the U.S. to be with family for Christmas, I was able to go east to Maradi for about a month primarily to work on the “1 Evangelist/1 Well” programme for the EERN.
 While there, we drilled two wells mechanically, and three more wells by hand.

 A mechanically drilled well at Gangara functions as the demonstration site for the “1 Evangelist / 1 Well” programme, displaying all of the benefits of having access to an ample water supply near the home.
 The Gangara church and manse now have water available that can be used to help improve the sanitation of the compound, while improving hygiene for the pastor’s family and families living nearby.
 The church will now be able to support its pastor independently through fee collection and through year-round sales of produce from an irrigated garden while supplying the community with water at the nominal cost used throughout Niger.
 Collected funds will also maintain the pump and the irrigation system.
 Gangara was chosen to be the demonstration site as it is close to Maradi, an area where poverty is great, and also because Gangara is home to an agroforestry-trained person who can manage the trees and garden.